Monthly Archives: December 2016

 Bleached gypsum shields forming the border of what was The Garden Palace

-What I liked most about Jones’s interpretation was the way that the installation took the physical components such as the kangaroo grass meadow and thousands of bleached gypsum shields to mark the perimeter of the original Garden Palace.
-In addition, the soundscapes of 8 indigenous languages floated through the air, creating an atmosphere which took the observer into a different world.
-There were also daily conversations from historians, theorists, curators, artists, writers amongst the public program activities allowing the audience to reimagine the building and the history and cultural loss – both from an Indigenous and Colonial perspective.
-It was actually a great conversation starter.
+What stood out most about Jones’s interpretation was how the installation used physical elements like the kangaroo grass meadow and thousands of bleached gypsum shields to outline the original Garden Palace’s perimeter.
+The soundscapes of eight Indigenous languages drifted through the air, creating an atmosphere that transported the observer to another world.
+Daily conversations with historians, theorists, curators, artists, and writers as part of the public program encouraged the audience to reimagine the building, its history, and the cultural loss from both Indigenous Australian and Colonial perspectives.
+It truly made for a great conversation starter.

-I think that the arts have a lot to offer as far as highlighting social injustice and human rights issues – bridging the gap between Indigenous and non-Indigenous Australians through increasing our awareness of the richness of Indigenous culture and the significance of “connection to country” and the sophisticated coding of unwritten knowledge into the natural environment.
-We have so much to learn and have an opportunity that our forbears underestimated the value of.
+The arts have a powerful role in shining a light on social injustice and human rights issues, helping bridge the gap between Indigenous and non-Indigenous Australians by deepening our appreciation for the richness of Indigenous Australian culture.
+They highlight the importance of “connection to country” and the intricate ways unwritten knowledge is embedded in the natural environment.
+There’s so much we can learn, and it’s an opportunity that past generations failed to fully value.